iniquitybbs/iniquity/packages/iniquity/README.md

 ## Synopsis

-"Iniquity 3 is more than just a BBS platform.
+Iniquity 3 is more than just a BBS platform.
 Designed for both traditional sysops and innovative developers, it offers a consistent experience across Terminal.app, xterm, NetRunner, and more, mirroring precisely what's seen in a web browser.
 Beyond standard BBS functionalities, it's a toolkit for new terminal-style creations, ensuring seamless communication between BBS applications.
-It's a playground for modders and a testament to pushing BBS boundaries." - @ispyhumanfly
+It's a playground for modders and a testament to pushing BBS boundaries.

 ```shell
 npm install -g @iniquitybbs/iniquity